TKomericki/Rhetos-wiki/RowPermissions-concept.md

 Also note that this is a minor optimization in most cases, and there is no need to use the **SamePropertyValue** concept unless there are performance issues.

-## Client code - Reading data with row permissions
+## Client side - Reading data with row permissions

 *The following examples use the test data from Rhetos unit tests.
 To prepare the data, open the `CommonConceptsTest.sln` solution in the Rhetos source